Promotion/relegation advocates often point to these benefits:

 What is good soccer?

-Listen carefully and you can hear the mistaken cues of good soccer, when parents dote on their little ones.
+Listen carefully and you can hear the miscues of good soccer, when parents dote on their little ones.
 “They’ve been playing for years.”
 “He scored 4 goals.”
 “She’s playing UP an age group.”
 “They won their division.”
 “Their coach played college ball.”
 “They won their division/tournament.”
 “She’s fast/aggressive/physical.”

 The following questions will be met either with blank stares or justifications on why that’s not important.

-What level are they playing?
+What skill level are they playing?
 How’s their touch?
 Can they keep possession?
-Can they work with their teammates to set up scoring chances or defend their goal?
+Can they consistently work with their teammates in planned fashion to to set up scoring chances or defend their goal, or is it more of a random chasing of the ball around the field and luck?

 Change the top

-I feel sorry for the folks who run the national teams, because how they’ve structured soccer in the U.S. makes them work harder, not smarter.
+I feel sorry for the folks who run the national teams, because how they’ve structured soccer in the U.S. makes them work harder, not smarter, in an game they can’t win.

 In countries with open pyramids, the open pyramids do the work of sorting out the best coaches and players, through competition.
-Their federations just need to keep the tables and watch who rise to the top.
+Their federations just need to keep score to find the best players, coaches and styles of play.

 A connected pyramid increases interest in lots of ways.

 As a “supporter” you are a real supporter of the club.
 You actually pay a club fee and get more than a season ticket to first team matches.
 You get access to play in the club’s leagues and attend their events.
-You might have kids playing in the club and you might play their yourself in an adult league.
-“Supporter” isn’t just a marketing gimmick the corp tricks you with to buy season tickets.
-It has more meaning.
+You might have kids playing in the club and you might play there yourself in an adult league.
+“Supporter” isn’t just a marketing term for season tickets.
+You are actually IN the club.
+You might even rent out the club’s facilities for wedding receptions and parties.

 Over time, you see kids move from your club to teams further up the pyramid and you watch their careers with interest.